Blog

 Regardless of your industry, whether it’s tech, finance, video games, or others, each stage works in the same way.

-The pre-seed stage is the first level of venture capital funding.
+That’s why the pre-seed stage is the first level of venture capital funding.

 Investors look for a solid business idea, an understanding of how the product fits the market, and partnerships that focus on growth.